Create High Converting Web Content That Sells

 Group Opt-In Recommended, Instead of Just Opt-Out

 Maybe or maybe not.
 Regardless, being automatically included in a group may not be the greatest idea.
-According to PC World, TechCrunch’s Michael Arrington and tech entrepreneur Jason Calacanis were added to a new Facebook Group called NAMBLA– an acronym for the North American Man/Boy Love Association.
+According to , TechCrunch’s Michael Arrington and tech entrepreneur Jason Calacanis were added to a new Facebook Group called NAMBLA– an acronym for the North American Man/Boy Love Association.
 Arrington later added Facebook CEO Mark Zuckerberg to the group

 Even though the NAMBLA group was clearly a joke, Calacanis wasn’t laughing.
 He fired off an e-mail to Zuckerberg, also posted on Calacanis’ blog, arguing that people should have the ability to opt-in to new groups and not only opt-out.